ITSLeeds/pct/README.md

 <img src="man/figures/README-rnetgove-1.png" width="100%" />

-We can view the results in an interactive map and share with policy makers, stakeholders, and the public\!
+We can view the results in an interactive map and share with policy makers, stakeholders, and the public!
 E.g. (see interactive map [here](https://rpubs.com/RobinLovelace/474074)):

 ``` r